niklasR/SF-FreePBX/README.md

  * SalesForce with API access enabled (Enterprise/Performance/Unlimited or Professional with Add-On)

 The machine running SF-FreePBX requires
  * Python 2.7
  * telnet access to the PBX server

+Names for the extensions need to be saved in the format `$FIRST_NAME $LAST_NAME` in FreePBX, and accordingly in SalesForce.

 ## Installation
 ### FreePBX